Skip to content

 L_D_D2_0@{ animation: slow }

-When your workflow runs inside a browser environment, keep these factors in mind:
+When your workflow runs inside a browser, keep these in mind:

 • Page state changes: Some nodes interact with a webpage (clicks, scrolls) — ensure timing is handled properly.